dartmouth-cs98/hack-a-thing-21f-2-ilam/README.md

 ### Google Maps

 Lastly, I attempted to implement an interactive Google Maps in React that would more specifically show all of the different skateparks in Ottawa, Canada.
 I rarely work in backend API, and true to my worries, I was not able to see the website run in its entirety due to issues with making a Google Maps Javascript API key.
-I was, however, able to see a general map of Canada, which was my goal in trying to integrate maps functionality.
+I was, however, able to see a general map of New York (before I was kicked out due to authentication issues), which was my goal in trying to integrate maps functionality.

+Setting up Google Maps Javascript API key:

 ![API](assets/api.png "API")

+Map integration:

 ![Map](assets/map.png "Map")

 ## Who Did What?